Judge rules that challenge to family separation at border can proceed

 The ACLU brought the case against the Trump administration.

-In her opinion, the Judge Dana Sabraw said "at a minimum, the facts alleged are sufficient to show the government conduct at issue 'shocks the conscience' and violates Plaintiffs' constitutional right to family integrity.
+In his opinion, the Judge Dana Sabraw said "at a minimum, the facts alleged are sufficient to show the government conduct at issue 'shocks the conscience' and violates Plaintiffs' constitutional right to family integrity.
 Accordingly, Defendants' motion to dismiss Plaintiffs' due process claim is denied."

+The ruling is a victory for critics of the administration's separation of families — though plenty of hurdles remain before the practice is outlawed.

+The ruling does not mean the challenge will ultimately succeed — but it is a substantial step for critics of any separating families who say the practice is abhorrent enough that it should be unconstitutional in any case.
+The judge's ruling Wednesday keeps that argument alive.

 In a statement, the ACLU lauded the decision of the court to allow the motion for a nationwide preliminary injunction to proceed.

-Note: CORRECTION: This story has been updated to correct a reference to the gender of Judge Dana Sabraw.